Skip to Content

 Many beaches prohibit pets, as do swimming pools in RV parks, community centers, and other locations.

-Can You Leave a Dog in an RV?
-(Should You?)
+Can You Leave Your Dog in Your RV?
+(And Should You?)

-Stanford University School of Medicine conducted a study measuring the rise of the temperature inside a parked car on a sunny day.
+Stanford University School of Medicine conducted a study measuring the rise of the temperature inside a parked car on a sunny day (temps on those days ranged from 72℉ to 96℉).
 Now, we do understand that an RV is different from a car.
 But hear us out:

 warning sign reminding pet owners that dogs die in hot cars